-Rowena Dwyer is head of policy, Government relations at Enterprise Ireland.
-She worked previously as Chief Economist at the Irish Farmers Association, and in the past was an economist with Ministry of Education in Ghana.
+Rowena Dwyer is head of policy and Government relations at Enterprise Ireland.
+She worked previously as Chief Economist at the Irish Farmers Association, and in the past was an economist with the Ministry of Education in Ghana.

 Pat Murphy - Agricultural Development

 Pat Murphy is Head of Environment Knowledge Transfer at Teagasc, the Agriculture and Food Development Authority.
-He was worked in various roles with the agency, including as Assistant Director of Advisory Services.
+He has worked in various roles with the agency, including as Assistant Director of Advisory Services.

 Mairéad Carey is a solicitor.
-She worked formerly as a Barrister, specialising in Family Law.
-Prior to that had a career as a journalist with several Irish national publications.
+She formerly worked as a Barrister, specialising in Family Law.
+Prior to that, she had a career as a journalist with several Irish national publications.